lovol02/Custom-Logic/README.md

 🛠️Prerequisites:
 - Node.js and npm installed on your device, for web service
 - Python installed for the part of creation of custom logic
-The link for Nodejs [download Nodejs](https://nodejs.org/en/download)
+The link to install Nodejs [download Nodejs](https://nodejs.org/en/download)
-The link for npm [download npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+The link to install npm [download npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-The link for python [download python](https://www.python.org/downloads/)
+The link to install python [download python](https://www.python.org/downloads/)

 📘Visiting / Use of service:
 After installation the prerequisites, you can simply launch the program at command line of subdirectory custom logic.